The screenshot above shows BigAl 2.4.0 in action on Puppy Linux 2.16.1 running in VMware Player for a time consuming "stop and continue" calculation.

 arguments

-This program is distributed
+description AUTHOR LICENSE This program is

-a copy of the GNU General Public License
+received a copy of the GNU General Public License

 |

-It is a standard Unix convention
+A: It is a standard GNU/Linux resp.

-When you see a "prompt", type everything behind it.
+type everything behind it.

-invalid operation |
+$ bigal 3 * 4 invalid operation |

 A: Usually, shells expands special characters like * to a filelist.
 Use the text operators (e. g. "mul") or mark it as a special character: